0xpranay/solidity-notes/General Notes.md

 6. `View` functions mean that they **only read.
 No state change**. `Pure` functions mean they **neither read nor write from state**.
 Note that the constraints apply only on state.
 You can still create memory objects and interact with the user's calldata in a normal way.

+### Visibility :

+1. `Public` : Can be called internally(from inside current contract) and also externally(other contracts or EOAs)
+2. `private` : Can only be called from inside of a the contract internally.
+3. `internal` : Only internally from inside a contract or by children inheriting it.
+Something on the lines of Java's protected.
+4. `external` : Can only be called externally.
+To call from inside the contract, use `this.f()`

+### About return values :

+1. Calling functions as an EOA/User :
+   - **Only constant i.e view or pure functions can return values to users**.
+   - **Non constant i.e state changing functions return a TXN HASH and cost gas**
+   - The only way to extract any values from state changing function to user/UI is **Listening to events**.
+2. Calling functions of a contract from another contract :
+   - Both constant and non constant functions can return values when the caller is a contract.
+   - Note that **constant functions too cost a little when called from a contract** .
+   -  ---------NEED TO ADD SOME HERE--------

 ### `require`, `revert` and `assert`:

 1. There are two kinds of **Errors** that EVM can throw. `Error` and `Panic`.